bguthrie/collek/README.md

 Or maybe you're writing a JSON API in Rails, and you're using #as_json, and you need canonical route representations of your entities, and shoving them into your model feels ridiculous.

 Friend, there is a better way, and it uses methods.
-Collek is a pattern to map one set of columns to another set, and maybe perform some nice transformations along the way.
+Collek is a pattern to map a set of inputs to a set of outputs, and maybe perform some nice transformations along the way.
 That's it.

     class UserMapping < Collek::Mapping
-      column :birthdate
+      output :birthdate
-      column :display_name, method: :name
+      output :display_name, input: :name

       def age
         (Time.now - self.birthdate).years